-The aroma of an essential oil elicits emotions and internal responses.
+The aroma of an essential oil elicits responses.
 This is because aromas go directly to the brain's olfactory system.
 The olfactory system is responsible for processing smells-essentially giving us the ability to perceive scents.

-Once processed by this system, information is delivered directly to the limbic system, where your emotions and memories live.
+Once processed by this system, information is delivered directly to the limbic system, where your memories live.